 Carina works with the Sea Change Trust to implement its' goals and objectives and develop new content.
 She is hooked on the transformative power of water.
 She began her career over twenty five years ago in New York as a film producer where she helped launch the Cartoon Network’s morning segment and the Classic Sports Network.
 She has gone on to produce short films, music videos and commercials, but her real love is for documentaries.
 She worked with the Foster Brothers on the award-winning feature documentary, Cosmic Africa and stayed on to produce a few more films with them.
 A few years ago she was called to the sea.
 Inspired by Craig Foster's underwater photography, and his personal transformation in the water, she transcended her fears and pushed quite far beyond her comfort level.
 She continues to swim as often as she can, the cold water leaves her with a sense of absolute perfection.
 “Going into the water you leave everything behind, except your true self.”

 Pippa spent much of her childhood in Johannesburg, dreaming of nature.
 Some of her earliest memories are of wading into the sea at Boulders Beach in Simonstown where she learned to swim.
 As an adult, Pippa set out to explore nature and our relationship with it as humans.
 Her role as conservation journalist for Save Our Seas Foundation brought her back to the shores of False Bay where she met Ross and Craig and experienced her first taste of Sea Change magic.
-Her growing love for the Great African Sea Forest draws her into these cool waters on an almost daily basis where she goes in search of stories that deepen her connection to this incredible wilderness and its weird and wonderful inhabitants.
-Pippa edited the Sea Change Book and is co-directing the Sea Change feature documentary film.
+Her growing love for the Great African Seaforest draws her into these cool waters on an almost daily basis where she goes in search of stories that deepen her connection to this incredible wilderness and its weird and wonderful inhabitants.
+Pippa edited the Sea Change Book and co-directed the Sea Change feature documentary film My Octopus Teacher.

 Swati is one of India's best known environment journalists.
-She is the environment editor of NDTV and the content editor of their special programs.
-Her show Born Wild, is the longest running wildlife conservation television show in India, of which she is the presenter, writer and researcher.
-She was the first Indian journalist to be invited to be on the jury of the Wildscreen Award or the green oscars as they are known.
-She has been awarded the Ramnath Goenka Award, The Sanctuary Asia Wind Under the Wings Award and the Carl Zeiss Award for her work reporting on tiger conservation.
-Her solo outing as a filmmaker led to her making The Animal Communicator with her husband, which has had over 6 million views on YouTube.
-Swati spends her time between India and South Africa and has just authored a book Born Wild: Journeys into the heart of India and Africa.
-She is heading up the Sea Change Project Outreach campaign.
+She was the environment editor at NDTV for a decade and her show Born Wild, is the longest running wildlife and conservation show on a news channel of which she is presenter, researcher and script writer.
+She has been awarded the Ramnath Goenka Award, for best environment reporter, twice and the Sanctuary Asia Wind Under the Wings Award .
+She is also a Carl Zeiss awardee for her reporting on tiger conservation.
+Her solo outing as a filmmaker led to her making The Animal Communicator which has had over 6 million views on YouTube.
+Swati spends her time between India and South Africa and authored a book Born Wild: Journeys into the heart of India and Africa.
 Her main interest is in exploring shared spaces between humans and animals and believes that greater co-existence in the coming years will be the only way to save the wild.

 Faine is a young documentary filmmaker with a deep passion for the ocean.
 Her love for nature was fostered by her parents through long camping trips in the Namib desert and through many ocean-related adventures.
 With an incredible desire to capture the feeling of being in the ocean, it was the gift of a GoPro that enabled her to share her vision.
 Camera in hand, Faine would make solo trips into the sea along the Cape Peninsula seeking to capture her underwater world.
 This mostly included diving without a wetsuit sometimes in temperatures as low as 9 degrees Celsius.
 It was a natural progression that Craig Foster, a close family friend, would nurture and mentor Faine’s passion for the sea and unlock a need to explore more, learn more and open up to the incredible mystery of nature.
 “I lost my heart in the sea, only to find my soul.”
 Faine is an integral part of the Sea Change tribe.
 Follow her antics on instagram.